cmu-sei/console-forge/README.md

 ng serve console-forge-docs
 ```

 Navigate to [http://localhost:4200](http://localhost:4200).
 If you're running the `X11VNC` container, you should be able to access it via the "With x11VNC (Docker Image)" tab!
+If you have some other supported console host, you can use the various tabs in our little demo app to connect to your consoles.

 ![X11VNC + ConsoleForge](https://raw.githubusercontent.com/cmu-sei/console-forge/refs/heads/main/projects/console-forge-docs/public/assets/screenshot.png)